DawidGrzejek/claude-commit/README.md

 ## How to Use

-1. Make some changes to your code
+1. Make your code changes
-2. Stage your changes in VS Code's Git panel (optional - works with unstaged changes too)
+2. Stage your changes (optional – works with unstaged changes too)
 3. Click the sparkle ✨ button next to the commit message input
-4. The extension will analyze your changes using Claude CLI and generate a commit message
-5. Review and edit the generated message if needed
+4. Review the AI-generated commit message
-6. Commit your changes
+5. Commit

+That's it.
+No configuration, no setup wizards, no complexity.

 ## Extension Settings

-This extension contributes the following settings:
+This extension keeps it simple with just two optional settings:

-* `claude-commit.claudePath`: Custom path to Claude CLI executable (optional - auto-detects by default)
+* `claude-commit.claudePath`: Custom path to Claude CLI executable (auto-detects by default)
-* `claude-commit.debugMode`: Enable debug mode to show CLI commands being executed
+* `claude-commit.debugMode`: Enable debug output for troubleshooting
-* `claude-commit.customRules`: Custom rules for commit message generation (e.g., 'Always include ticket number', 'Use present tense')
-* `claude-commit.additionalCliArgs`: Additional command-line arguments to pass to Claude CLI

 ## Configuration Examples